Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

    - The other OSH properties are less volatile and urgent, and monthly to quarterly scanning is sufficient for those.

   <aside>
-    **Warning:** OSH analysis is conducted whenever Sigrid receives an update through [Sigrid CI](../sigridci-integration/development-workflows.html), or in the form of a new snapshot [upload](../organization-integration/upload-instructions.html).
+    OSH analysis is conducted whenever Sigrid receives an update through [Sigrid CI](../sigridci-integration/development-workflows.html), or in the form of a new snapshot [upload](../organization-integration/upload-instructions.html).
 Hence, for systems that are inactive, new vulnerabilities in the ecosystem are not visible in Sigrid.
   </aside>

 A good time to triage scan results is during refinement for the next sprint: You need to decide to address the detected risks during the upcoming sprint, or possibly create a backlog item.
 In some cases, the detected risk is considered a false positive, or acceptable risk that can be ignored.
 The most common mitigation will be [updating a library](#9-updating-a-library).